pldubouilh/bao/README.md

 ### features
   * simple systray tool to connect connect to the remote machine
   * secure ; default ed25519 ssh crypto keys, and server key pinning
-  * a simple run-one server script to spin new SSH users with *no other* rights than port-forwarding
+  * a simple run-once server script to spin new SSH users with *no other* rights than port-forwarding

 ### why ?
 bao makes it simple to share a part of a host you run somewhere for others to use.
 It was initially designed to provide transport for [gossa](https://github.com/pldubouilh/gossa), but it can also serve for other purposes.